-- 1 Navigate to the Volumes folder. - 2 Right-click the volume, click File System and click Change Drive Letter and Path.
+- Navigate to the Volumes folder.
+1 - Right-click the volume, click File System and click Change Drive Letter and 2 Path.

 - In the Drive Letter and Paths dialog box, click Add.
-3 - Select one of the following options depending on whether you want to assign 4 a drive letter to the volume or mount it as a folder. - To assign a drive letter, select Assign a Drive Letter and select a drive letter from the drop-down list. - To mount the volume as a folder, select Mount as an empty NTFS folder and click Browse to locate an empty folder on the shared disk.
+3 - Select one of the following options depending on whether you want to assign a drive letter to the volume or mount it as a folder. - To assign a drive letter Select the Assign a Drive Letter option and select a drive letter from the drop-down list. - To mount the volume as a folder Select the Mount as an empty NTFS folder option and click Browse to locate an empty folder on the shared disk.